 These attacks often begin with a user inside of an organization mistakenly opening a malicious file, usually sent via email or downloaded from a malicious webpage.
 Larger ransomware campaigns will make use of software exploits and flaws, stolen credentials and any other possible vulnerabilities to access an organization, exploiting weaknesses like internet-facing servers or remote desktop logins to gain entry.
 Typically, attackers will move silently through the network until they have gained control over as much as they can––then they encrypt as much data as possible.
 After the encryption is completed, a message is displayed conveying what the attackers’ demands are – usually payment in the form of Bitcoins – in exchange for the key to decrypt the data.

 Victims are then in a terribly difficult position.
 For companies of all sizes, having vital files, documents, networks or servers targeted – leaving them encrypted and inaccessible – can be devastating.
-In many cases this can be crippling to business productivity, like in the case of the Garmin ransomware attack, where millions of users where unable to access servers or use their smart devices.
-At this point their options are either to pay the cyber criminals responsible for the ransomware attack to regain access to the encrypted network, attempt to restore from backups, or hope that there is a freely available decryption key.
+In many cases this can be crippling to business productivity, like in the case of the Garmin ransomware attack, where millions of users were unable to access servers or use their smart devices.
+At this point, their options are either to pay the cybercriminals responsible for the ransomware attack to regain access to the encrypted network, attempt to restore from backups or hope that there is a freely available decryption key.
 Or, they will need to start over from scratch.

-The fallout can be costly, with 50% of ransomware demands amounting to more than $50k, as well as long lasting, with 38% of business’s experiencing harm to their brand or reputation.
-Ransomware is easy to produce, difficult to protect against, and is a highly lucrative form of criminal activity.
+The fallout can be costly, with 50% of ransomware demands amounting to more than $50k, as well as long-lasting, with 38% of businesses experiencing harm to their brand or reputation.
+Ransomware is easy to produce, difficult to protect against and is a highly lucrative form of criminal activity.
 Not only are attack incidents on the rise, they are also becoming more and more sophisticated, with bad actors continually managing to find new and innovative ways to evade security layers.
-It is inevitable that most companies will find themselves facing a ransomware attack at some point, which raises the question – if your organization falls victim to a ransomware attack, should you hold or fold?
+It is inevitable that most companies will find themselves facing a ransomware attack at some point, which raises the question – if your organization falls victim to a ransomware attack, should you pay ransomware demands or hold steady?